nataliaribs/nataliaribs/README.md

 - 👋 Hi, I’m @nataliaribs
-- 👀 I’m interested in back end development jr
+- 👀 I’m interested in front/back end development jr
 - 🌱 I’m currently learning PYTHON, JAVA, MySQL
 - 💞️ I’m looking to collaborate on new projects, where I can add knowledge
 - 📫 How to reach me: linkedin